Heating Up Your Ham!

 Leg of Lamb

-Leg of Lamb is a dish I don’t cook very often, so when I do it tends to be a special occasion.
+Leg of Lamb Leg of Lamb is a dish I don’t cook very often, so when I do it tends to be a special occasion.
 Much like Prime Rib, I like a really flavorful crust, but I don’t like to marinate the meat.
-I use a combination of Lemon juice, rosemary, garlic and olive oil...
+I use a combination of Lemon juice, rosemary, garlic and...

 Smoked Ham Frittata